retroxsky06/MechaCar_Statistical_Analysis/README.md

 [3 Manufacturing Lot t-tests](https://github.com/retroxsky06/MechaCar_Statistical_Analysis/blob/main/images/d3_lot_t_tests.png)

 - Manufacturing Lot 1: The p-value is 9.35; therefore, we cannot reject the null hypothesis.
-- Manufacturing Lot 2: The p-value is 0.0005; thereforefore, we can reject the null hypothesis.
+- Manufacturing Lot 2: The p-value is 0.0005; thereforefore, **we can reject the null hypothesis.**
 - Manufacturing Lot 3: The p-value is 0.15; therefore, we cannot reject the null hypothesis.

-## Study Design: MechaCar vs Competition d4
+## Study Design: MechaCar vs Competition
+To quantify how the MechaCar may perform against the competition, further statistical analysis is needed.
+When consumers are looking to purchase a new vehicle, there are several criteria they may consider: aesthetics, cost, safety, functionality, performance, fuel economy, and technology, ultimately coalescing into how much satisfaction, enjoyment, and usefulness, they may obtain from the vehicle.
+Economists use the term **utility** which is to describe "the pleasure or satisfaction that a consumer obtains from his or her consumption of goods and services."
+In this analysis, I would investigate the aformentioned criterias (metrics), excluding aesthetics, that would maximize consumer utility.

+#### Null and Alternate Hypothesis:

+H0: MechaCar does not have high consumer utility and there is no significant evidence that it will perform well against the competition.
+H1: MechaCar doe have high consumer utility and there is significant evidence that it will perform well against the competition.

+#### Testing
+For this analysis, multiple linear regressions and t-tests will be performed as they will be able to compare the various variables and observe if there are sgnificant differences between vehicles.